constantin50/machine_learning/qa_system/readme.md

 So, accuracy of the model is <b>62%</b>

-Questions that concern defintions are handled quit easily, since every wikipedia page starts with definition.
+Questions that concern definitions are handled quite easily since every Wikipedia page starts with definition.
 Whereas examples often are not presented, thus, the system often is not able to find an answer to questions about examples.
-More over, context-based systems are very sensitive to words, so, synonyms are problem.
+Moreover, context-based systems are very sensitive to words, so, synonyms are a problem.